 Make It Your Choice To Succeed

 Russell R. Thompson, M.B.A

-Succeed Consulting Firm is represented by Attorney Sonya Anderson of The Anderson Law Group in Houston, Texas.
-Attorney Anderson handles all Trust documents and consultation for all Trust instruments for Succeed.
+Succeed Consulting Firm is represented by Attorney Philip E. Parker of The P.E Parker Law Group in Dallas, Texas.
+Attorney Parker provides all legal opinion letters for all Trust instruments for Succeed.